Leorevoir/Epitech-projects/README.md

 # EPITECH - PROJECTS

 > Welcome to my Epitech projects repository!
-> This repository showcases a collection of my work throughout my journey at Epitech, from the first year (Tek1) to the present.
+> This repository showcases a collection of my work throughout my journey at Epitech.
 The purpose of this repository is to demonstrate my evolution as a developer, learning new skills, and how I approached and solved various technical challenges.

 ## List of Projects